menu

 Setting & Lifestyle

-Shacklefords is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Shacklefords does not have a public transit system used by locals to get to and from work.

 Demographics

-The percentage of people in Shacklefords who are college-educated is somewhat higher than the average US community of 21.84%: 25.89% of adults in Shacklefords have at least a bachelor's degree.
+The percentage of adults in Shacklefords who are college-educated is close to the national average for all communities of 21.84%: 20.88% of the adults in Shacklefords have a bachelor's degree or advanced degree.

 Shacklefords is a very ethnically-diverse town.
 The people who call Shacklefords home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shacklefords residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Shacklefords include English, Irish, Italian, German, and Scottish.
+Important ancestries of people in Shacklefords include English, German, Irish, Hungarian, and Swedish.

 The most common language spoken in Shacklefords is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Polish.

 Notable & Unique Neighborhood Characteristics